islandproblem/islandproblem/essay.md

 We are running <i>the largest experiment ever</i> to figure out <span class="nowrap">how to</span> build these AGIs.
 </p>

-This experiment is *so large* that we are spending more money on it than :note{text="any other thing" note="Between Project Stargate and all of the venture capital allocated to AI companies, the spending to build AGI and ASI is many times larger than the Apollo Program.<br><br>For example, OpenAI is seeking to raise up to $7 trillion for AI chip production and development — more than the GDP of Japan." end-link="https://www.wsj.com/tech/ai/sam-altman-seeks-trillions-of-dollars-to-reshape-business-of-chips-and-ai-89ab3db0" end-link-text="up to $7 trillion"} in all of human history.
+This experiment is *so large* that we are spending more money on it than :note{text="any other thing" note="Between Project Stargate and all of the venture capital allocated to AI companies, the spending to build AGI and ASI is many times larger than the Apollo Program.<br><br>For example, OpenAI is seeking to raise <a href='https://www.wsj.com/tech/ai/sam-altman-seeks-trillions-of-dollars-to-reshape-business-of-chips-and-ai-89ab3db0'>up to $7 trillion</a> for AI chip production and development — more than the GDP of Japan."} in all of human history.

 We're also running this experiment *as fast as possible*.
 The leading AI companies are warning governments that they will have sci-fi-level AGI — a :note{text="country of geniuses in a datacenter" note="Dario Amodei, CEO of Anthropic, explained this in his essay titled Machines of Loving Grace." end-link="https://www.darioamodei.com/essay/machines-of-loving-grace" end-link-text="Machines of Loving Grace"} — in a few years.